sophiagroves/cse15l-lab-reports/lab4.md

 **keys pressed:**
 - `<up> <up> <enter>`
   - the `ssh cs15lsp23nn@ieng6.ucsd.edu` was 2 up in my terminal history, so I accessed it with 2 up arrow.
-I had set up the SSH key for ieng6 so was not prompted for my password.
+I had set up the SSH key for ieng6 so was not prompted for my password when logging in.

 ![Image](image.png)